genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 tun2
 ```

-Does it mean that if_tun's unit number is assigned across all jails and host?
+I wonder if it means that if_tun's unit number is assigned sequentially across all jails and host?
-As far as I know, other interface types such as lo and gif seems to have separate unit number namespace for each jail.
+As far as I know, other interface types such as lo and gif seems to have separate unit number namespace for each jail thus I can create those types of interfaces with the same name on multiple jails and host.

 ### rc.d script leaves two processes after shutdown
-This is not jail-specific.
+This is not specific to jails.

 When using /usr/local/etc/rc.d/wireguard rc.d script, two processes are left after running ``service wireguard stop``.
 They looks like processes representing monitor_daemon() in wg-quick script.
 ```